 Trails Carolina Can Help

 Trails Carolina is one of the nation’s leading wilderness therapy programs that helps young people ages 10-17 who are struggling with behavioral and emotional issues.
-This program uses adventure-based therapy to help students gain a new sense of self-awareness, confidence, and independence.
+This program uses adventure-based therapy to help treat anxiety in teens and help students gain a new sense of self-awareness, confidence, and independence.
 The skills they learn throughout the wilderness program offer long-term benefits towards their ability to successfully self-navigate in the real world.
 By removing teens from their fast-paced environment into a safe, nurturing, and peaceful environment, they are able to focus on improving and reflecting upon their behavior.

 Contact us at 800-975-7303 to learn more about how our wilderness therapy program helps teens cope with anxiety.